Skip to content

 var atlas = await AtlasBuilder.BuildAtlasAsync(Renderer, sprites);

-Renderer.DrawTexture(atlas.AtlasTexture, ...); // Batched automatically!
+Renderer.DrawTexture(atlas.AtlasTexture, ...); // Batched!

 Learn more: Texture Atlasing